Rape during the Vietnam War: By South Korean personnel

-Lai Dai Han
+Lai Đại Hàn

 In Vietnamese, "Lai Dai Han" is a derogatory epithet that means "mixed blood."
 The Vietnamese-Korean children contend their lives have been wrecked by shame in a culture that has not recognized them or their mothers' sexual abuse.
 Many are illiterate as a result of being denied an education, and they have limited access to healthcare and social services.
 The exact number of Lai Dai Han is unknown.
 According to Busan Ilbo, there are at least 5,000 and as many as 30,000.
 According to Maeil Business, however, there are 1,000 at least.
 A 1998 paper which was cited in a 2015 paper said that the South Korean government put the number of Lai Dai Han at 1,500.
 The Lai Dai Han community continues to face social exclusion due to their mixed ethnicity.
 It has been reported that many cannot read or write, with most not having access to basic health or education services.
 In addition to living with "stigma, shame and prejudice", the community also faces acute poverty as of 2020.
 A 27 March 2020, article in BBC News details some testimonies of the women of the Lai Dai Han community, who reported that their children "have faced a lifetime of abuse and discrimination, mocked for being Lai Dai Han".
 One rape victim's father was beaten to death by Vietnamese government personnel shortly after the war ended.
 Both the Korean and Vietnamese governments have sidelined or ignored the issue, and requests by the BBC to make a documentary were turned down by the Vietnamese government.

 South Korea has never recognized allegations of sexual assault by its forces against Vietnamese women and girls (some as young as 12 years old) or the children conceived as a result.
 Justice for Lai Dai Han (JLDH) is a campaign group that is seeking recognition from South Korea for both the children born as a consequence of rape by Korean troops and their mothers.
 According to JLDH, tens of thousands of children were born as a consequence of rape by Korean troops, with roughly 800 mothers still living today.
 Vietnamese women raped by South Korean personnel during the war continue to seek reparations.
 On 19 October 2015, a petition with close to 29,000 signatures asked South Korean president Park Geun-hye for a formal apology from the South Korean government for the systematic rape and sexual assault perpetrated by South Korean soldiers during the war.
 According to Nadia Murad, winner of the 2019 Nobel Peace Prize, the Lai Dai Han have long been marginalized in Vietnamese society.
 She went on by saying that as we collaborate to seek justice, the victims and their families deserve to be acknowledged.
 Also in 2019, British Foreign Secretary Jack Straw asked the United Nations Human Rights Council to launch a comprehensive inquiry into sexual abuse during the Vietnam War, and has urged South Korea "to confront a murky period in its past."